First Crusade: Situation in Europe

 On the Iberian Peninsula, there was no significant Christian polity.
-The Christian realms of León, Navarre and Catalonia lacked a common identity and shared history based on tribe or ethnicity so they frequently united and divided during the 11th and 12th centuries.
+The Christian realms of León, Navarre, and Catalonia lacked a common identity or shared history based on tribe or ethnicity, resulting in frequent periods of unity and division during the 11th and 12th centuries.
 Although small, all developed an aristocratic military technique and, in 1031, the disintegration of the Caliphate of Córdoba in southern Spain created the opportunity for the territorial gains that later became known as the Reconquista.
 In 1063, William VIII of Aquitaine led a combined force of French, Aragonese and Catalan knights in the Siege of Barbastro, taking the city that had been in Muslim hands since the year 711.
 This had the full support of Alexander II, and a truce was declared in Catalonia with indulgences granted to the participants.
 It was a holy war but differed from the First Crusade in that there was no pilgrimage, no vow, and no formal authorisation by the church.
 Shortly before the First Crusade, Urban II had encouraged the Iberian Christians to take Tarragona, using much of the same symbolism and rhetoric that was later used to preach the crusade to the people of Europe.

 The Italo-Normans were successful in seizing much of Southern Italy and Sicily from the Byzantines and North African Arabs in the decades before the First Crusade.
 This brought them into conflict with the papacy leading to a campaign against them by Pope Leo IX who they defeated at the Battle of Civitate.
 Nevertheless, when they invaded Muslim Sicily in 1059, they did so under the papal banner Invexillum sancti Petrior, or banner of St. Peter.
 Robert Guiscard captured the Byzantine city of Bari in 1071 and campaigned along the Eastern Adriatic coast around Dyrrachium in 1081 and 1085.